peterdekker/prediction-histling/README.md

 # Word Prediction in Computational Historical Linguistics
 This is a Jupyter notebook and Python library to demonstrate the use of word prediction using deep learning as an aid in historical linguistics.
-This notebook accompanies the following paper: [https://doi.org/10.15398/jlm.v8i2.268](Dekker, P., & Zuidema, W. (2021).
+This notebook accompanies the following paper: [Dekker, P., & Zuidema, W. (2021).
 Word Prediction in Computational Historical Linguistics.
-Journal of Language Modelling, 8(2), 295–336.)
-The results yielded by this demonstrational notebook may differ somewhat from the results in the article.
+Journal of Language Modelling, 8(2), 295–336.](https://doi.org/10.15398/jlm.v8i2.268) The results yielded by this demonstrational notebook may differ somewhat from the results in the article.

 Any questions or problems?
  * [File a bug report](https://github.com/peterdekker/prediction-histling/issues)